-- Transparency: Organizations should be transparent and notify individuals regarding collection, use, dissemination, and maintenance of personally identifiable information (PII). - Individual Participation/Access: Organizations should involve the individual in the process of using PII and, to the extent practicable, seek individual consent for the collection, use, dissemination, and maintenance of PII.
-Organizations should also provide mechanisms for appropriate access, correction, and redress regarding use of PII.
+- Transparency-Organizations should be transparent and notify individuals regarding collection, use, dissemination, and maintenance of personally identifiable information (PII). - Individual Participation and Access-Organizations should involve the individual in the process of using PII and, to the extent practicable, seek individual consent for the collection, use, dissemination, and maintenance of PII.
+Organizations should also provide mechanisms for appropriate access, correction, and redress regarding use of PII. - Purpose Specification-Organizations should specifically articulate the authority that permits the collection of PII and specifically articulate the purpose(s) for which the PII is intended to be used. - Data Minimization-Organizations should only collect PII that is directly relevant and necessary to accomplish the specified purpose(s) and only retain PII for as long as is necessary to fulfill the specified purpose(s). - Use Limitation-Organizations should use PII solely for the purpose(s) specified in the notice.
+Sharing PII should be for a purpose compatible with the purposes for which the PII was collected.